TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.3-object-model/_index.md

 Notice the farm name Site02-Fram.
 Why is it directly under a Pod?

-The answer is it’s a manual farm.
+The answer is it's a manual farm.
 The hierarchy is aware that you can have manual pool across vCenter and will show it accordingly.

 ![](4.8.3-fig-3.png)